rcsb/mmtf/spec.md

 *Type*: [Binary](#types) data that decodes into an array of characters.

 *Description*: List of insertion codes, one for each group (residue).
+The lack of an insertion code must be denoted by a 0 byte.

 *Example*: